agregson/fitzlab/protocol_hemocytometer_cellcounting.md

 3. Add 10-µL of Trypan Blue to the 10-µL of cell suspension and pipe up and down several times to mix.
 4. Withdrawl 10-µL of cell suspension/Trypan Blue and carefully pipet into hemocytometer until grid surface is covered.
 5. Using the microscope, begin cell counting in the four large squares (each composed of nine smaller squares).
-6. Average the cell count in the four large squares and use the following calculation to obtain the approximate cell concentration (cells/mL)
+6. Average the cell count in the four large squares and use the following calculation to obtain the approximate number of cells:

-    a.	(average cell count in large corner squares)x(dilution factor)x(total cell suspension volume)x(10<sup>4</sup>) = x cells
+    a.	(average cell count in large corner squares)x(dilution factor)x(total cell suspension volume)x(10<sup>4</sup>) = total number of cells

     b.
 Dilution factor in this case is 2